eodafoo/unit-3-data-structures/README.md

 ##How do I test if my answer is correct?
 * To test your functions, open index.html in your browser

+* You may notice that some tests do not pass unless additional methods are defined and working first.
+Good unit testing (i.e. testing one function independently) does not require other functions to be defined and working in order to pass.
+However, it is necessary to bend this rule for this challenge since there are certain assumptions we cannot make about how you choose to design your data structures.

-* NOTE: While completing the challenges, if all tests that previously passed ALL suddenly fail, there is most likely a syntax error in your code.
+* While completing the challenges, if all tests that previously passed ALL suddenly fail, there is most likely a syntax error in your code.
 Open Chrome Dev Tool's to locate the cause of the error.

 * **Pending tests.** Some of the bonus tests (highlighted blue) are considered "pending" and will not run.
 In order to enable them, go into the test file and remove the 'x' from in front of the `describe` or `it` function for the corresponding tests.